hirengondhiya/shutter-share/README.md

         - View signed in user's public profile
         - View other user's public profile
     3. **Listing management**

+        The listing management functionality helps user to list their items and manage their listings so that it can be viewed and leased by other users.

+        Following Listing management features were implemented.

         Ability to
         - Add listing